marciofk/jee-course-lab-client/README.md

 ## Prerequisites
 * You must have an IDE to work with this project.
 We recommend using the IntelliJ IDEA Community Edition.
 This IDE has good integration with Maven and JUnit.
 [Download IntelliJ](https://www.jetbrains.com/idea/download/#section=mac)
 * You must have Node.js installed in your machine.
 You can use [this site](https://nodejs.org/en/download/) to install the latest Node.js.
 If you are already familiar with package management tools (e.g. brew, Yum, apt-get), feel free to use your preferred tool.
+* You must have Angular CLI installed in your machine.
+You can use the command `npm install -g @angular/cli`

 ## Installation